vavardan/OCI-DNS-view/Deployment.md

                             }

-- **2nd object for Hub**: Associated Private views, Forwarder and Listener configuration in Hub VCN.
-OCIDs of the dns views should be gathered from OCI console or CLI, once VCNs are deployed in the Step 1.
+- **2nd object for Hub**: Configuration of Associated Private views, Forwarder and Listener in the Hub VCN.
+  OCIDs of the DNS views should be obtained from the OCI console or CLI, after the VCNs have been deployed in Step 1.
+An OCID for the DNS view in OCI console can be found in **Networking -> DNS management -> Private views -> Private view information**.

                         "dns_resolver": {
                             "display_name": "vcn-fra-lzp-hub",